 Step 2.
 Open the Intermezzo pouch you placed by your bed.

 Step 3.
-Remove the foil blister from the Intermezzo pouch.
-Push the Intermezzo tablet through the foil (see Figure E).
+Remove the tablet from the Intermezzo pouch.

 Step 4.
 Leave the empty Intermezzo pouch where you can see it.
-The empty pouch will help remind you that you already took your Intermezzo dose (see Figure F).
+The empty pouch will help remind you that you already took your Intermezzo dose (see Figure E).

 Step 5.
 While in bed, place the Intermezzo tablet under your tongue and allow it to break apart completely, then swallow.
-Do not swallow it whole, (see Figure G)
+Do not swallow it whole (see Figure F).

 Step 6.
 Throw the empty Intermezzo pouch away in the morning.